mjmeilahn/node-master-class/README.md

 8.11.2+

 #### JavaScript Version:
-Presented in ES5, I'm translating over to ES6+ versions and refactoring some spaghetti code into readable libraries over time.
-(06/11/18)
+Presented in ES5, I'm translating over to ES6+ versions and refactoring some course spaghetti code into readable helper libraries which'll take a while :/

 #### Course Includes:
     1. Building RESTful API